renpy/renpy/sphinx/source/atl.rst

 The contains block allows one to define an ATL block that is used for the child of this ATL transform.
-Multiple contains block statements will be greedily grouped together, wrapped inside a :func:`Fixed`, and set as the child of this transform.
+One or more contains block statements will be greedily grouped together, wrapped inside a :func:`Fixed`, and set as the child of this transform.